IMSC Task Force Completes Maritime Exercise with Unmanned Systems, A.I.

 |Downloads:

-This work, IMSC Task Force Completes Maritime Exercise with Unmanned Systems, A.I.
-[Image 4 of 4], by PO2 Jacob Vernier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, IMSC Task Force Completes Maritime Exercise with Unmanned Systems, A.I., by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT